New Lower Bounds for Cap Sets: Introduction

-\bigbreak One reason for the interest in cap sets is that they can provide useful insights into analogous problems in more complicated sets.
-For example, the current best upper bound for Roth's theorem due to Bloom and Sisask in \cite{bloom2020}, which asks how large a subset of integers can be without containing a 3 term arithmetic progression, employs several of the methods which were used in the upper bound for the cap set problem given by Bateman and Katz in \cite{BK}. \smallbreak Cap sets are also of interest in finite geometry, design of experiments and various other problems in combinatorics and number theory.
+\bigbreak One major reason for the interest in cap sets is that they can provide useful insights into similar problems in more complicated sets.
+For example, the recent breakthrough on Roth's theorem due to Kelley and Meka \cite{kelley2023strong} and the previous work of Bloom and Sisask \cite{bloom2020} make use of several ideas from the upper bound for the cap set problem given by Bateman and Katz in \cite{BK}.
+An alternative exposition of the Kelley-Meka bound, written for those with a background in additive combinatorics, is given in \cite{bloom2023kelley}.
+One may therefore think of the cap set problem as a `finite field model' of the question of finding the largest progression-free set of $\{1, \ldots, N\}$. \smallbreak Cap sets are also of interest in finite geometry, design of experiments and various other problems in combinatorics and number theory.
 For an excellent survey on the motivation and background of the problem, and its application to several other interesting questions, we recommend the article \cite{grochow2019new}.